Use the Rational Zero Theorem to list all possible rational zeros for each given function. f(x)=3x4−11x3−x2+19x+6

 Complex Conjugates

 A polynomial can be formed by multiplying factors corresponding to its zeros.
-For zeros r, s, and t, the polynomial is f(x) = a(x - r)(x - s)(x - t), where 'a' is a leading coefficient determined by additional conditions.
+For zeros r, s, and t, the polynomial is f(x) = a(x - r)(x - s)(x - t), where a is a leading coefficient.
+Identifying all zeros allows building the polynomial expression.

 Recommended video: